FireInsidE-fie/EPROM/Books/The C++ Programming Language.md

 Differences between C and C++ and all the standards over the years.
 Page 1272 has a cool diagram displaying the evolution of C and C++ in parallel over the years.
 # Personal thoughts
-still very much reading it, but this look like the "The C++ book" TM.
+still very much reading it, but this looks like the "The C++ book" TM.
 Just like rust has its book, though this one is definitely more reference than book (or is it?)